-Choosing a career in psychology means entering a field that not only has a meaningful impact on the lives of others but can offer you excellent career opportunities and potential for growth.
-In fact, the number of jobs for psychologists is expected to increase by 3% through 2029—a rate that the U.S. Bureau of Labor Statistics says is on track with the national growth average for all occupations.
+Choosing to earn your degree in psychology means entering a field that not only has a meaningful impact on the lives of others but can offer you advancement opportunities and potential for growth.
+In fact, the job growth for psychologists is expected to grow by 6.1% through 2032—a rate that the U.S. Bureau of Labor Statistics says is on track with the national growth average for all occupations.

-If you’re looking to join this in-demand field—whether it’s in general, clinical, forensic, organizational, or school psychology—you’ll need to complete years (and in some cases, more than a decade) of education to be eligible for a license in your field.
-Figuring out how you’re going to pay for that education can often be overwhelming, but there are plenty of options for funding that go beyond student loans.
-We’ve discovered 44 scholarships, grants, and fellowships tailored to psychology students to help you start your search.
+If you’re looking to join the psychology field—whether it’s in general, clinical, forensic, organizational, or school psychology—you’ll need to complete years (and in some cases, more than a decade) of education to be eligible for a license in your specialty.
+Figuring out how you’re going to pay for that education can often be overwhelming, but there are options for funding that go beyond student loans.
+We’ve discovered 42 scholarships, grants, and fellowships tailored to psychology students to help you start your search.
 Some are reserved for students conducting research that involves people which requires approval by an institutional review board, and some require documentation of exceptional financial need.
 But all can help ease the financial burden of your education.